robappleby1/Milestone-Project-2---stoke-city-memory-game-for-kids/README.md

 ### First Time Visitor Goals

-- As a first time user I need to easily navigate through the site and find the information that I need.
+- As a first time user I need to easily navigate through the game and be able to easily understand the rules.
 - As a first time user I need to be able to view the website clearly on both tablet and mobile, as well as desktop.
-- As a first time user I need to be able to easily find contact details to book lessons and also find social media links to follow the school.
+- As a first time user I need to be able to easily play the game, through responsive design.
-- As a first time user I need to be able to view testimonials to understand what the users think of the service provided.
+- As a first time user I need to be able to find out further information about the club via a link to their website.

 ### Returning Visitor Goals

-- As a returning visitor I want to be able to look at the gallery to view images of concerts, and videos of performances.
-- As a returning visitor I want to be able to sign up to the email newsletter to be kept up to date with any lesson changes or Gallery updates.
+- As a returning visitor I want to be able to easily find a way to play the game gain.

 <br />